What is Charles Stanley Direct?

 Who is Charles Stanley Direct expensive for?

-Charles Stanley Direct may be expensive for investors with larger portfolios.
+Charles Stanley Direct may be expensive for investors with larger portfolios if you hold funds.

 What accounts and services does Charles Stanley Direct offer?